Divinegrace05/Credit-Risk-Assessment-and-Loan-Amount-Prediction/README.md

 ![Credit Risk](https://github.com/user-attachments/assets/bffc185a-2ba8-414e-a6f6-0ce799b40b19)

 ## Project Summary
 This project addresses critical challenges in financial lending by analyzing a loan dataset to predict credit risk and loan amounts.
-The dataset, sourced from Kaggle, contains 32,581 observations across 12 variables, including borrower demographics, financial indicators, and loan characteristics.
+The dataset, sourced from [Kaggle](https://www.kaggle.com/datasets/laotse/credit-risk-dataset?resource=download), contains 32,581 observations across 12 variables, including borrower demographics, financial indicators, and loan characteristics.

 Data preparation included handling missing values, removing duplicates, and addressing outliers in income and employment length.
 We used pandas for data manipulation and scikit-learn for preprocessing, applying StandardScaler for feature scaling and LabelEncoder for categorical variables.

 For credit risk prediction, we tested multiple models such as Logistic Regression, Decision Trees, Random Forest, K-Nearest Neighbors, Gradient Boosting, and XGBoost.
 XGBoost proved most effective, achieving 93.8% accuracy and an F1 score of 0.842.
 Loan amount prediction employed Linear Regression, XGBoost, and Artificial Neural Networks, with XGBoost again leading with an R² of 0.99 and an RMSE of 498.28.

 Model performance was assessed using an 80-20 train-test split, with metrics such as accuracy, precision, and F1 score for classification, and RMSE, MSE, and R² for regression.
 SHAP and LIME were applied to enhance interpretability, identifying income, loan-to-income ratio, and loan intent as key predictors.

 The project was deployed using Streamlit, offering an interactive interface for real-time credit risk and loan amount predictions.
 This deployment enhances accessibility, providing valuable tools for lenders to make informed decisions.

-The project includes:
-- Data cleaning and preprocessing
-- Exploratory data analysis (EDA)
-- Building and evaluating machine learning models
-- Model interpretability using SHAP and LIME
-- Streamlit App Deployment

-### Objectives:
-1. **Credit Risk Classification**: To predict whether a loan applicant will default or not based on their profile.
-2. **Loan Amount Prediction**: To predict suitable loan amounts for applicants who are likely to not default.

 ## Business Understanding

 ### Stakeholders
-- **Financial Institutions** (e.g., Banks, Credit Unions): Responsible for managing lending and risk.
+- Financial Institutions (e.g., Banks, Credit Unions): Responsible for managing lending and risk.
-- **Loan Applicants**: Borrowers seeking loans for various purposes.
+- Loan Applicants: Borrowers seeking loans for various purposes.
-- **Credit Bureaus**: Agencies managing credit reports.
+- Credit Bureaus: Agencies managing credit reports.
-- **Investors & Shareholders**: Those with stakes in financial institutions.
+- Investors & Shareholders: Those with stakes in financial institutions.
-- **Regulatory Bodies**: Ensuring compliance in lending practices.
+- Regulatory Bodies: Ensuring compliance in lending practices.
-- **Loan Officers**: Individuals assessing loan eligibility.
+- Loan Officers: Individuals assessing loan eligibility.

 ### Key Questions:
 1. Which borrower profiles are most likely to default on their loans?
 2. What factors most strongly influence loan approvals?
 3. How can institutions optimize loan offerings for various demographics?
 4. How effective are machine learning models in predicting loan amounts and credit risk?

-## Data Understanding

-### Dataset Source
-The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/laotse/credit-risk-dataset?resource=download), consisting of 32,581 observations across 12 variables, including:

-- `person_age`: Age of the borrower
-- `person_income`: Borrower’s annual income
-- `person_home_ownership`: Type of home ownership
-- `person_emp_length`: Employment length in years
-- `loan_intent`: Purpose of the loan
-- `loan_grade`: Loan grade based on creditworthiness (A-G)
-- `loan_amnt`: Loan amount
-- `loan_int_rate`: Interest rate on the loan
-- `loan_status`: Loan default status (0 = non-default, 1 = default)
-- `loan_percent_income`: Loan amount as a percentage of income
-- `cb_person_cred_hist_length`: Borrower's credit history length in years
-- `cb_person_default_on_file`: Previous default status

 ## Exploratory Data Analysis (EDA)